devErLarsen/funky-weather/README.md

 # funky-weather
 funkweb oppgave

-check out the previous tasks by using git checkout '<tag>'
+check out the previous tasks by using git checkout <tag-name>

 Weather data from MET norway